-An incident of violence occurred on campus at College 9 where a Filipino student ended up hospitalized with a concussion.
-Minimal disciplinary action was taken by the college, UC Police, and UC Judicial system against the perpetrators, two white students.
+An incident of violence occurred on campus at College 9 where a Filipino student ended up hospitalized with a concussion after trying to prevent a fight between a friend, a fellow Filipino Student Association (FSA) and member, and white-identified students who aimed a football they were throwing around at him.
+Minimal disciplinary action was taken by the college, UC Police, and UC Judicial system against the perpetrators -- two white students.

-Provided student funding which laid the foundation for and supports e2 and student-initiated outreach and retention programs.
+This measure provided student funding which laid the foundation for and supports e 2 and student-initiated outreach and retention programs.

 Over a 3 month period, students rally to protest how the Student Organization Advising Resources (SOAR) office was being cut.
 Two rallies took place and eventually administration met student demands; leading to the hire of SOAR staff and director.